AbiodunAnalyst/SERVICE_CHARGE/README.md

-### Background of Project
+### Project
-A mid-sized retail business, ShopEase, operates an online store where customers can make purchases using various payment methods.
+A mid-sized retail business, operates an online store where customers can make purchases using various payment methods.

 #### Key Variable: